Last Updated on May 22, 2023 by Editorial Team

 Online backward counting games

 3. Math For Kids: Numbers, Counting, Math Games

 Whether it is forward or backward counting, this online game for learning numbers can help in understanding both.
-The game comes with interesting resources like practice levels, orders and sequence tasks, addition and subtraction quizzes, and so on.
-All these features make it easy for you to grasp the backward counting and understand the logic behind it.
+The game comes with interesting resources like practice levels, order and sequence tasks, addition and subtraction quizzes, and so on.
+All these features make it easy for kids to grasp backward counting and understand the logic behind it.